Parent & Community Workshops

 January Workshop

 Navigating school support for a child with learning differences can feel overwhelming - but you don’t have to do it alone.
-Join this workshop led by educators who are also parents, and gain practical strategies, insider perspectives, and supportive guidance to help you advocate effectively for your child.
-Connect with other parents, learn how to collaborate with teachers, and leave feeling empowered to make a difference in your child’s school experience.
+This workshop led by educators who are also parents, helped attendees gain practical strategies, insider perspectives, and supportive guidance to help them advocate effectively for their child.
+Attendees had the opportunity to connect with other parents, learn how to collaborate with teachers, and left feeling empowered to make a difference in their child’s school experience.

 Parenting a child with a learning disability, ADHD, or other diagnoses can be both rewarding and overwhelming - especially when you’re trying to ensure your child’s needs are met at school.
-This workshop is led by educators who are also parents walking the same path.
-Together, we’ll share practical tools, insider perspectives, and empowering strategies to help you advocate effectively for your child.
+This workshop was led by educators who are also parents walking the same path.
+Together, they shared practical tools, insider perspectives, and empowering strategies to help you advocate effectively for your child.

-You’ll gain insight into how schools approach learning support, how to communicate with teachers and administrators, and how to build collaborative partnerships that center your child’s strengths.
-Through guided discussion and real-life examples, we’ll explore topics like understanding evaluations and IPP processes, preparing for meetings, and balancing advocacy with self-care.
+Insight into how schools approach learning support, how to communicate with teachers and administrators, and how to build collaborative partnerships that center their child’s strengths.
+Through guided discussion and real-life examples, this workshop explored topics like understanding evaluations and IPP processes, preparing for meetings, and balancing advocacy with self-care.

-Whether you’re new to this journey or looking to refine your approach, this session offers a supportive, judgment-free space to connect, learn, and leave feeling confident about advocating for your child at school.
+Whether you’re new to this journey or looking to refine your approach, this session offered a supportive, judgment-free space to connect, learn, and leave feeling confident about advocating for your child at school.

 Key Takeaways: